mosaicml/llm-foundry/scripts/train/README.md

 python ../data_prep/convert_dataset_hf.py --dataset c4 --data_subset en --out_root ./my-copy-c4 --splits train val --concat_tokens 2048 --tokenizer EleutherAI/gpt-neox-20b --eos_text '<|endoftext|>'
 ```

-For any of the above commands, you can also choose to compress the .mds files.
+For any of the above commands, you can also choose to compress the `.mds` files.
 This is useful if your plan is to store these in object store after conversion.
 <!--pytest.mark.skip-->
 ```bash
 python ../data_prep/convert_dataset_hf.py ... --compression zstd
 ```

+Alternatively, feel free to substitute our dataloader with one of your own in [`train.py`](.train.py).

 ### Test the Dataloader